-39. Recording and post-flight reporting of aircraft observations of volcanic activity.
+39. Recording and post-flight reporting of aircraft observations of volcanic activity

-- (1) The air navigation services provider shall ensure that special aircraft observations of preeruption volcanic activity, a volcanic eruption or volcanic ash cloud are recorded on the special air-report of volcanic activity form. - (2) The department of meteorology shall include a copy of the volcanic activity form in the flight documentation provided to flights operating on routes which, in the opinion of the department of meteorology, could be affected by volcanic ash clouds.
+- (1) The air navigation services provider shall ensure that special aircraft observations of pre-eruption volcanic activity, a volcanic eruption or volcanic ash cloud are recorded on the special air-report of volcanic activity form. - (2) The department of meteorology shall include a copy of the volcanic activity form in the flight documentation provided to flights operating on routes which, in the opinion of the department of meteorology, could be affected by volcanic ash clouds.

-PART VII - FORECASTS
+PART VII-FORECASTS

-40. Interpretation and use of forecasts.
+40. Interpretation and use of forecasts

-- (1) The aerodrome meteorological office designated by department of meteorology shall issue meteorological forecasts in accordance with the technical specification and detailed criteria set in Schedule 3. - (2) The department of meteorology shall inform all users of meteorological information that owing to the variability of meteorological elements in space and time, limitations of forecasting techniques and limitations caused by the definitions of some of the elements, the specific value of any of the elements given in a forecast shall be understood by the recipient to be the most probable value which the element is likely to assume during the period of the forecast and when the time of occurrence or change of an element is given in a forecast, this time shall be understood to be the most probable time. - (3) The department of meteorology shall inform all users of meteorological information that the issue of a new forecast by an aerodrome meteorological office, such as a routine aerodrome forecast, shall be understood to cancel automatically any forecast of the same type previously issued for the same place and for the same or part of the same period of validity.
+- (1) The aerodrome meteorological office designated by department of meteorology shall issue meteorological forecasts in accordance with the technical specification and detailed criteria set in Schedule 3 and the operationally desirable accuracy of forecasts set out in Schedule 12 of these Regulations. - (2) The department of meteorology shall inform all users of meteorological information that owing to the variability of meteorological elements in space and time, limitations of forecasting techniques and limitations caused by the definitions of some of the elements, the specific value of any of the elements given in a forecast shall be understood by the recipient to be the most probable value which the element is likely to assume during the period of the forecast and when the time of occurrence or change of an element is given in a forecast, this time shall be understood to be the most probable time.

+(3) The department of meteorology shall inform all users of meteorological information that the issue of a new forecast by an aerodrome meteorological office, such as a routine aerodrome forecast, shall be understood to cancel automatically any forecast of the same type previously issued for the same place and for the same or part of the same period of validity.

-41. Aerodrome forecasts.
+41. Aerodrome forecasts